 The faded grittiness of Toronto streets in the 1970s

-By the time the '90s rolled around, the city had been completely transformed, and brown was mercifully a less popular colour for cars.
-In the span of about 15 years, the peculiar look of the city captured in 1970s photos was gone.
-Glass and steel buildings towered over that which was built with the brick and stone.
+By the time the 90s rolled around, the city was transforming rapidly, and brown was mercifully a less popular colour for cars.
+Toronto's post-industrial period was already on the wane.
+Glass and steel buildings began to tower over the old brick and stone.

 Behold, the brown-tinged grittiness of Toronto streets in the 1970s.